Monday, August 31, 2009

 10 Yet it was the LORD's will to crush him and cause him to suffer,

-and though the LORD makes
+and though the LORD makes his life a guilt offering,

 he will see his offspring and prolong his days,